 What is Elder Mediation?

-Like other forms of mediation, elder mediation provides a private and confidential setting for problem solving.
-In this voluntary and cooperative process, our skilled mediators will facilitate a dialogue among family members so all parties are able to voice their interests and concerns in an effort to resolve conflict and formulate a workable plan for the days ahead.
+Like other forms of mediation, elder mediation provides a private and confidential setting for problem-solving.
+In this voluntary and cooperative process, our skilled mediator will facilitate a dialogue among family members so all parties are able to voice their interests and concerns in an effort to resolve conflict and formulate a workable plan for the days ahead.

-Meetings are informal, but our mediators carefully guide the conversations and provide an atmosphere conducive to helpful discussions.
-Sessions are conducted at our office, in a private home, or even at a senior living facility.
+Meetings are informal, but the mediator carefully guides the conversations and provides an atmosphere conducive to helpful discussions.
+Sessions may be are conducted at our office or in other locations, so long as it is safe to do so.
+Remote sessions are also an option.
 As a neutral, a mediator does not take sides or force a resolution upon any participants.

 Benefits of Elder and Adult Family Mediation